datalad-handbook/book/docs/beyond_basics/101-162-springcleaning.rst

-   Its `GitHub repository <https://github.com/newren/git-filter-repo>`_ contains more and more detailed instructions, but it is possible to install via :term:`pip` (``pip install git-filter-repo``), and available via standard package managers for MacOS and some Linux distributions (mostly rpm-based ones).
+   Its `GitHub repository <https://github.com/newren/git-filter-repo>`_ contains more and more detailed instructions, but it is possible to install via :term:`pip` (``pip install git-filter-repo``), and available via standard package managers for macOS and some Linux distributions (mostly rpm-based ones).

 The general procedure you should follow is the following: